IBM/event-automation/_ep_1.1/04-security/07-gdpr-considerations.md

 may wish to consider aspects such as:

 - What data is being passed to {{site.data.reuse.ep_name}}?
 - What type of storage has been configured within the {{site.data.reuse.ep_name}}?
 Has encryption been enabled?
-For more information, see [Data Storage](#data-storage).
+For more information, see [data storage](#data-storage).
 - How does data flow between nodes in the {{site.data.reuse.ep_name}} deployment?
 Has the internal network traffic been encrypted?
-For more information, see [Data Processing](#data-processing).
+For more information, see [data processing](#data-processing).

 ## Data Storage